 - 5.1 The Council is responsible for the collection of local taxes (Council Tax and Business Rates).
-At the end of January 2022, 93.10% of Council Tax had been collected.
-The Council has re-introduced debt collection procedures for Council Tax following their suspension during 2020/21 as a result of the uncertainties posed by COVID-19 at that time. - Business Rates collected is particularly impacted by the volatility of appeals and the effect of COVID-19.
+At the end of February 2022 94.94% of Council Tax had been collected. - Business Rates collection is 91.89% at the end of February 2022.
+The sum of Business Rates collected is particularly impacted by the volatility of appeals and the effect of COVID-19.
 Currently, a number of businesses are in receipt of business rates relief and other financial support because of COVID-19.
 The Government for the first three months of the 2021/22 financial year (April to June) extended the 100% relief available throughout 2020/21 so that there is 100% business rate relief for properties in the retail, hospitality and leisure sectors.
 From July 2021, those properties will get 66% relief until March 2022.
-The impact of extended retail relief and the change from 100% relief to 66% during the year, aligned with the need to reapply for relief, has lowered the collection rate at this point in time, however, it is expected that this will level out over the year.
-Further to this the Government has recently announced further reliefs for the hospitality and leisure sector to run until March 2022.
-This was reported to Executive at its meeting on 13th January 2022.

-5.3 It is unknown how businesses will be affected in the longer term following the reduction / cessation of financial support.
-Further to this discretionary rate relief applications have been issued and the impact of the subsequent awards is likely to be positive on the collection rate.
+The impact of extended retail relief and the change from 100% relief to 66% during the year, aligned with the need to reapply for relief, has impacted on the profile of the collection rate.
+Further to this the Government announced further reliefs for the hospitality and leisure sector to run until March 2022.
+This was reported to Executive at its meeting on 13th January 2022. - 5.3 It is unknown how businesses will be affected in the longer term following the reduction / cessation of financial support.
+Further to this discretionary rate relief applications have been issued.